copyleft-org/copyleft-guide/presentations/1hr-GPL/1hr-GPL.markdown

     + both enforce the GPL.
     + if your client violates, you will hear from one of us.

-+ Such access to drafters, interpreters, enforcers is likely highly unique.
++ Such access to drafters, interpreters, enforcers is highly unique.

-+ Someday, someone in this room may (or already has) sit across the table from you in negotiations.
++ Someday, we may (or already have) sit across the table from you.

 + Our transparency does make your job easier.